HumeAI/hume-api-examples/README.md

 | [`next-js-emotional-language`](/expression-measurement/batch/next-js-emotional-language/README.md)       | `language`                            | TypeScript | Next.js     |
 | [`next-js-streaming-example`](/expression-measurement/streaming/next-js-streaming-example/README.md)     | `language`, `face`, `burst`, `speech` | TypeScript | Next.js     |

+## Authentication & Setup

+ You must authenticate to use the Hume API.
+Your API key can be retrieved from the [Hume AI platform](https://platform.hume.ai/settings/keys).
+For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

+ Each example project includes a `README.md` file with step-by-step instructions on:
+ - Setting your API key (usually via environment variables)
+ - Installing dependencies
+ - Running the example

+## License

+All projects are licensed under the MIT License - see the [LICENSE.txt](/LICENSE) file for details.